pingcap/docs-dm/en/dm-upgrade.md

 ### Main changes

-- Optimized the incremental synchronization speed when the column corresponding to `UNIQUE KEY` contains `NULL` value
+- Improve the incremental replication speed when the `UNIQUE KEY` column has the `NULL` value
-- Added retry for the error of `Write conflict` (9007 and 8005) returned by TiDB
+- Add retry for the `Write conflict` (9007 and 8005) error returned by TiDB
-- Fixed the issue that may cause `Duplicate entry` errors during the full data import process
+- Fix the issue that the `Duplicate entry` error might occur during the full data import
-- Fixed the issue where `stop-task`/`pause-task` may not work when there is no data written upstream after the full import is completed
+- Fix the issue that the `stop-task`/`pause-task` command may not work when no data written upstream after the full import is completed
-- Fixen the issue that there is still data display in the monitoring metrics after `stop-task`
+- Fix the issue that the monitoring metrics still display data after the replication task is stopped

 ### Upgrade operation example